Skip to content

 The spirit of Jodo may be best explained in the words of "Hirano Jiro Kuniomi" when he said; "In Jodo, you could instruct a person without killing or injuring even in a fight against the swords."
 Such kind of spirit is uncommon in the "martial art world" as its natural intention usually is to kill.
 The core principle of Jodo in his approach was, however, "not to kill" or "let live" as carried out by the six virtues of Jojutsu; love, justice, gratitude, intelligence, faith and courage.

 Hirano Jiro Kuniomi was a patriot samurai and at the end of the Tokugawa Shogunate era composed a poem expressing his feeling about the fallen samurai era in Meiji Restoration.
 "Wagamuneno Moyuruomoini Kurabureba Kemuriwa usushi Sakurajima Yama."
 It closely states, "compare to my blazing passion, smoke from the Sakura Jima Volcano is very thin."
-He was a master of Jodo, and his father was a legendary Shinto Muso Ryu Jojutsu master, Hirano Yoshihide.
+He was a master of Jodo, and his father was a legendary Shindo Muso Ryu Jojutsu master, Hirano Yoshihide.

 JODO ...